IIIF/guides/guides/navplace.md

     </html>
     ```

-2. Generate a Manifest that contains navPlace.
+2. Generate a Manifest that contains `navPlace`.
 In this example, we expect the geographic coordinates will be a FeatureCollection containing a single 'Point' Feature.

     ```json
     {